opardo/website/content/home/experience.md

   date_start = "2015-06-01"
   date_end = "2016-05-01"
   description = """
-   Implemented efficient summarizing data algorithms for a real-time analytics platform, using Python libraries, such as NumPy and Pandas.
+  * Implemented efficient summarizing data algorithms for a real-time analytics platform based on Python.

-   Being my first and a part-time job, my work here was more operational.
-However, I consider this a crucial work experience, since I learned a lot of coding skills (version control, efficiency, cleanliness, readibility) that would be useful later in my career.
+  * Learned a lot of coding skills (version control, efficiency, readibility, testing, OOP) that would be useful later in my career.
 """

 +++